ChanchalS7/concurrency_golang/Readme.md

 - Over here, [ok] variable receive a Boolean value of true or false.
 - If ok, is true, this means, that the channel is open.
 - If ok , is false, this means the channel is closed and there are no more values to receive.
 - Now, go to directory [closing-channel] and see the example with code.
+For how close operation works in a channel.

+### Panic situations

+- In Go language, `panic` is just like an exception, it also arises at runtime.
+- Panic means an unexpected condition arises in your Go program due to which the execution of your program is terminated.
+- There are a few scenarios that can cause panic while working with channel such as -
+  - sending to a channel after it has been closed.
+  - closing an already closed channel.
+  - Lets go to directory call [panic-situations] in the example, to understand the panic situations much better.